aalonge725/ProfessorAssessor/README.md

 - [x] User can filter reviews for a professor by course
 - [x] User can see their profile page
 - [x] User can see a review's detail page
-- [ ] User can follow
-- [ ] User can like or dislike other students' reviews
+- [x] User can like or dislike other students' reviews

 ### 2. Screen Archetypes